 In 2005, I went from being strictly a student, to facilitating group instruction and practice sessions in Philadelphia, Southern New Jersey and Delaware.

-During more than six years of teaching Mindfulness Based Stress Management courses for the Penn Program for Mindfulness (UPenn Health System), I learned that some of my students in each class were suffering from Post Traumatic Stress, depression, anxiety or related conditions.
+During more than six years of teaching Mindfulness Based Stress Management courses for the Penn Program for Mindfulness (UPenn Health System), I learned that some students in each class were suffering from Post Traumatic Stress, depression, anxiety, panic disorder or related conditions.
 This awareness prompted me

 - to enroll in a 3-year Somatic Experiencing® training program (based on the groundbreaking work of Dr. Peter Levine),